 There's even a selection of royalty-free images and music files that you can use to help complete your project.

 It just might take you a while to find your way around the system of menus and you can only export your finished projects in MP4 format, but this is a minor complaint.
-Movie Maker Online is the best video editor for your browser.
+Movie Maker Online is the best for your browser.

 ClipChamp strikes a good balance between power and usability, and might be just the tool for you if Movie Maker Online (above) offers more options and settings than you're likely to need.